scott-steadman/rails_monitoring_engine/README.md

 rails g model <model name>
 ```

-Edit/test your migration then annotate it:
+Edit/test your migration then annotate it via the following command:
 ```bash
 bundle exec annotate
 ```